Rinconada Bikol language: Sainigin

-Sainigin is a group of selected words for babies and newborns.
+Sainigin is a select vocabulary for babies and newborns.
 It is used by parents to communicate with their babies easily and to train them how to talk, hence, an introductory language.
 It is often described as language for babies and commonly called sainigin or "baby talk".
 Words are limited to two syllables and feature basic commands.
 Several letters are absent such as "r", "g", "s", "j", and "h".
 Sainigin literally means 'talking or acting like a baby'.